Justice for Survivors (2021)

-- Expand the vacatur law to allow survivors to petition the court to vacate convictions and expunge arrests for any crime that was the direct result of being a victim of human trafficking, intimate partner violence, or sexual violence.
+- Expand the vacatur law to allow survivors to petition the court to vacate convictions and expunge arrests for nonviolent offenses that were the direct result of being a victim of intimate partner violence or sexual violence.

-NCYL is co-sponsoring this bill alongside Black Futures Lab Public Policy Institute, California Coalition of Women Prisoners (CCWP), Free to Thrive, Human Rights Watch, Survived and Punished, USC School of Law Post Conviction Clinic, The Women’s Foundation of California, Women’s Policy Institute, and Young Women’s Freedom Center (YWFC).
+NCYL is co-sponsoring this bill alongside Black Futures Lab Public Policy Institute, California Coalition of Women Prisoners (CCWP), Free to Thrive, Human Rights Watch, Survived and Punished, USC School of Law Post Conviction Clinic, The Women’s Foundation of California, Solis Policy Institute, and Young Women’s Freedom Center (YWFC).
 Our coalition represents a broad group of stakeholders that are direct service providers, individuals who were formerly incarcerated, survivors of exploitation, and experts in pertinent areas of law.

 Author: Senator Kamlager

 Co-authors: Assemblymember Bauer-Kahan, Assemblymember Burke, Assemblymember Garcia, Assemblymember Quirk, Assemblymember L. Rivas, and Assemblymember Wicks.